2005 Atlantic hurricane season: Hurricane Epsilon

 A surface low attached to a stationary front formed underneath an upper-level low east of Bermuda on November 27.
 The surface low detached from the frontal zone and acquired tropical characteristics as deep convection wrapped around its center, leading to the development of Tropical Storm Epsilon early on November 29.
 The NHC consistently forecast that the storm would weaken; however, Epsilon gradually intensified as it moved westward and later looped to the northeast.
 The storm attained hurricane status on December 2 as the track shifted to the east.
-Epsilon attained peak winds of 85 mph on December 5, maintaining its intensity due to low wind shear.
-A ridge turned Epsilon to the southwest on December 6.
-Epsilon lasted as a hurricane until December 7, the most for any Atlantic tropical cyclone in December.
+Neither Epsilon's structure or strength changed appreciably over the next few days, and it attained peak winds of 85 mph on December 5.
+A building ridge turned Epsilon to the southwest on December 6, and it maintained its intensity due to low wind shear.
+Epsilon remained a hurricane until December 7.
 Epsilon degenerated into a remnant low on December 8; the circulation dissipated two days later.

 Tropical Storm Zeta

 Towards the end of December, an upper-level low interacted with a cold front, which produced an area of low-pressure by December 28, about 750 mi to the west-northwest of Cabo Verde.
 Over the next couple of days, the system developed a low-level circulation and atmospheric convection increased as it moved north-westwards, before the NHC classified it as Tropical Storm Zeta during December 30.
-As a result, Zeta became the second latest-forming tropical cyclone in the Atlantic on record behind Alice of December 1954.
 Over the next couple of days, the system gradually intensified further in a region of favorable anticyclonic outflow, as it slowly moved west-northwest in response to a mid-level low to the southwest.
-During January 1, Zeta became only the second tropical storm on record to exist in two calendar years, while it peaked with 1-minute sustained winds of 65 mph.
+On January 1, Zeta peaked with 1-minute sustained winds of 65 mph.
 It weakened on January 2, only to re-intensify to its peak intensity on January 3.
 Zeta weakened again as it turned westward, degenerating into a remnant low on January 6; the circulation dissipated on the next day to the southeast of Bermuda.
 Zeta affected the 2005 Atlantic Rowing Race by producing high swells that moved boats off course.